 The Chelsea Community Foundation, awards grants of varying sizes that strengthen Chelsea and benefit its residents.
-Grant awards typically range from $5,000 to $25,000.
+General grant awards typically range from $5,000 to $25,000 and capacity building grants can range from $1,000 to $5,000.

 The Foundation will make grants to 501(c)(3) organizations, government entities, school districts and universities that provide programs that serve the area defined by the Chelsea School District.
 Organizations must have an independent certified financial audit.
 We do not make grants to individuals, sectarian religious programs, or to cover deficits or other previously incurred obligations.